pablos-here/nbiff/README.md

   there are unread messages or not.
 - Details are presented by clicking on the icon.
 Tool tips are available when the environment supports it

-, when supported, as a tool tip or a menu accessed by clicking on the systray icon

 ## Installing / Getting started